ibohaji/ibohaji.github.io/_posts/2023-03-21-welcome-to-jekyll.markdown

        style="margin-left: -80px"
        >

-<div style="text-align: justify"> As there is a need to combat the drug pandemic that is plaguing Tenderloin, we investigate the types of drug related crimes over the years.
-It is evident that the number of drug related crimes have decreased gradually from 2003 to 2018.
-We can also observe that cocaine related crimes have decreased significantly from about 2500 in 2003 to about 300 in 2018.
-However, paraphernalia crimes have occasional spikes through the years and have became the highest drug related crime in 2018.
-Paraphernalia in Tenderloin should be further investigated.</div>
+<div style="text-align: justify"> After conducting a more thorough investigation, and analyzing the temporal trends of the overall drug related crimes on a wider scope, we partitioned the drug related data into sub-categories, consisting of the specific substance class assosicated with the arrest.
+it is quite evident that cocaine holds the title for the most popular drug among the citezens of san fransico.
+Furthermore it is important to point out that the cocaine category also contain crack-cocaine.
+Additionaly it that the overall drug popularity has been declining since around 2010
+.</div>

 [jekyll-docs]: https://jekyllrb.com/docs/home
 [jekyll-gh]: https://github.com/jekyll/jekyll